Author: Michael Britt

 ⚠️ Important: You will see 8 words, one at a time.
 For each word, answer a simple question — yes or no. You are not being asked to memorize anything.
 Just answer the question honestly.

-After all 8 words, there will be a surprise recall test.
+After all 8 words, there will be a recall test.
 You’ll try to write down as many words as you can remember.

 Word 1 of 8